 - More than three special characters

-- You should not click on links in such email messages or unofficial pages, nor open any attachments if the message asks you for personal information.
-If you receive one of these messages via email, you should delete it from your inbox and disregard the website promotional claims.
+Refrain from clicking links in email messages or unofficial pages, as well as any associated attachments.
+Should you receive one of these messages via email, you should delete it from your inbox and disregard the website promotional claims.